 Immediately, we understand that his personal trainer niche is to work on adaptive programmes, providing support and rehabilitative work, as well as a comprehensive understanding of the clients he works with.

-Should you opt for this personal trainer niche, though, we’d strongly advise augmenting your skills with a Level 3 in Exercise Referral, which allows you to better provide for those clients who have limited mobility, and understand the best ways to accommodate their needs.
+Should you opt for this personal trainer niche, we’d strongly advise augmenting your skills with a Level 3 in Exercise Referral.
+This allows you to better provide for those clients who have limited mobility and understand the best ways to accommodate their needs.

 Treating women both during and after pregnancy is a huge personal trainer niche, and one that has already had significant interest and success.
 However, despite its popularity, it’s an ideal fitness niche for a few reasons.

-Our advice would be to complete a qualification in Level 4 Back Pain Management, especially as this is an area of the body that is undoubtedly going to feel a huge amount of strain.
+If you’re looking to provide tailored support to pre- and postnatal clients, our advice would be to complete a qualification in Level 4 Back Pain Management.
+This is an area of the body that is undoubtedly going to feel a huge amount of strain during and after pregnancy, and expertise in this area can offer significant benefit to your clients.

 Personal Training For Professional Athletes